ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

         - minor = minor features or enhancements and/or new targets
         - patch = bug-fixes

-    That first number in the Version string should match between a Receiver and a Receiver.
+    That first number in the Version string should match between a TX Module and a Receiver.
     Examples:

     - a Receiver with version string of 3.1.2 will sync and work with a TX Module with firmware version 3.0.1